delive-as/delive-site/README.md

 # DeLive Drones Company Website :desktop_computer:

 Progressive Web Application (PWA) developed in React (CRA) for frontend and will be integrated with Django for backend.
-PWA uses Sass and Reactstrap (General Style), Google Maps (Map Location), Mailchimp (Subscription), EmailJS (Contact Form), and Google Analytics (Analytics).
-PWA is hosted on Netlify and will be moved to AWS.
+PWA uses Sass/SCSS and Bootstrap (General Style), Google Maps (Map Location), Mailchimp (Subscription), EmailJS (Contact Form), and Google Analytics (Analytics).
+PWA is hosted on Netlify and will be moved to AWS (Elastic Beanstalk).

 ![web-screenshot](https://user-images.githubusercontent.com/50670255/74109446-99069100-4b51-11ea-8f3c-bb3d7ea3ecf0.png)